 Food Waste Reduction in School Meals

 Schools have a special role in providing nutritious, well-balanced meals for students and to educate the next generation about environmental stewardship through reduction and recycling of waste.
-This resource provides ideas on how to increase consumption and reduce food waste in schools.

 Food Waste Reduction Flyer - Overview of strategies to increase consumption and decrease food waste in schools developed by Iowa Department of Education in partnership with Iowa State University Extension and Outreach.

 What You Can Do To Help Prevent Wasted Food - Discusses ways to reduce, recover, and recycle food before it goes to waste, including tips for school nutrition professionals, teachers, parents, students, and school administrators

 Food Waste Reduction in Schools Presentation - slides utilized during presentation at Managers Update (June 2016) in partnership with Iowa State University Extension and Outreach and Iowa Department of Natural Resources.

 School Food Waste Assessment - There are many different factors that affect waste in school meals.
 Complete an assessment of current practices.
 The results can be utilized to develop a food waste reduction action plan.

 Food Donation and Sharing Table SOP - Standard Operating Procedure Development by Iowa State University Extension and Outreach.